MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure-notes.md

 > [!IMPORTANT]
 > If you try to save a note with HTML markup using the portal, you'll see this error: *We're sorry, but something went wrong.
 Please try again, and if this persists, contact the website administrator.* To save the notes with HTML markup using the portal, you'll have to disable the request validation.
 However, disabling request validation applies to the entire web site.
 For the steps to disable the request validation, and to understand its impact, go to [request validation](configure/entity-forms.md#request-validation).

-## Notes configuration for web forms
+## Notes configuration for advanced forms

-Web form notes are configured in the same way as [basic form notes](#notes-configuration-for-entity-forms).
-You must create a metadata record for the Web Form Step that has notes first, and then add the notes configuration metadata.
+Advanced form notes are configured in the same way as [basic form notes](#notes-configuration-for-entity-forms).
+You must create a metadata record for the Advanced Form Step that has notes first, and then add the notes configuration metadata.

 > [!NOTE]
 > Notes description must be prefixed with **\*WEB\*** (*'WEB' keyword with an asterisk sign (\*) before and after*) in order to display on the portal.